lizhunan/IELTS/speaking/part1-题库.md

 Yes, now  I'm in my 20s and I have many chances to improve myself and change my life.
 For example, now I'm intending to study abroad and achive my dreams.

-### What age is the best time for people to enjoy lift?
+### What age is the best time for people to enjoy life?

 In one's life, there are many precious moments for us to enjoy.
 For example, in one's childhood, they can have a lot fun playing with friends.
-In teenage years, we study hard at school and achieve our goals, For elderly people, they can enjoy their retried life.
+In teenage years, we study hard at school and achieve our goals, For elderly people, they can enjoy their retired life.

 ### What do you think is the best time to learn driving?